Mental Health Awareness Week

 • Could the vibe in your unit or team do with a lift?
 Click here for ideas on how to encourage a positive workplace culture, and here to learn about 7 steps to creating kindness in the workplace.

-• Have you heard of RAOK – Random Acts of Kindness?
+• Heard of RAOK – Random Acts of Kindness?
 Put a smile on someone's face by surprising them with a little act of kindness.
 Doing something nice for someone doesn't have to cost a lot of time or money – it's the small things in life that can make a big difference.
 Click here for inspiration.

-• Only got a couple of minutes?
-Check out NZDF Chaplain Amy Houben sharing about the power of compassion for self and others here.
+• Check out NZDF Chaplain Amy Houben sharing about the power of compassion for self and others here.

 Time for a mental health check-in?